Old problems, new solutions. Innovating through philanthropy.

 Through this research on Rise Up, we have a unique opportunity to contribute to the growing body of knowledge about the efficacy of GBI programs and to translate learning from this program into changes in policy and practice to support economic mobility for low-income households.
 While standard evaluations ask a yes or no question, “Does this program work?”, nuance is needed to leverage learnings into effective policy change.
 We need to know how greater agency through unrestricted cash affects family decisions.

 The research will focus on outcomes in four categories: financial security, economic mobility, wellbeing, and self-efficacy and sense of agency.
 Research will employ qualitative and quantitative methods, utilizing tools like application data, surveys, interviews, and focus groups, and center on equity – particularly racial equity.
 It will be structured to facilitate comparisons to GBI programs across the country.
-Research will start in Spring 2024 with a final report available at the end of 2025.
-As early lessons become available, the project partners will share data and information to help inform improvements in practice and policy.
+Research began in Spring 2024 with a final report available at the end of 2025.
+For more information about the research design, please contact Rise Up Research Project Director Allison Barron.

 Join us